hciwang/hciwang.github.io/_posts/2022-1-1-lectures.md

 - 2/14 - [[Interface types]](https://canvas.ucdavis.edu/courses/633616/files/folder/Lecture%20slides?preview=15650143).
 No reading

-- 2/16 - Midterm
+- 2/16 - Midterm (see Canvas for the announcement and questions)
-- 2/16 Discussion - No Discussion
+- 2/16 Discussion - No Discussion.
 No reading

 - 2/18 -